BZM2000/llm-manuscript-rating/README.md

 ## Reproducibility and repository structure

-In the accompanying GitHub repository I plan to include:
+In the accompanying GitHub repository I include:

 - The script for batch processing manuscripts including preprocessing.
 - The exact prompt used for scoring.
-- Raw data for the specific scores.
+- Raw data (specific scores).

-The aim is that anyone working in a neighbouring field can adapt the notebook, swap in their own set of journals and calibration papers, and obtain a similar set of distributions tailored to their area.
+The aim is that anyone working in a neighbouring field can swap in their own set of journals and calibration papers, and obtain a similar set of distributions tailored to their area.

 ---